 I-20 Animal Medical Center follows the AAHA Vaccination Guidelines to help ensure that pets are not being over vaccinated.
 The AAHA Vaccination Guidelines is supported by scientific study from experts in the fields of immunology, infectious diseases, internal medicine and clinical practice.
 The guidelines were developed with one goal in mind- to provide vaccination protection for your pet, in a manner that will protect your pet without the hazards of over-vaccination.

 Typically, dogs will be protected against rabies, distemper, hepatitis, leptospirosis, parainfluenza, parvo virus, canine influenza, and kennel cough.
 Clients with hunting dogs or if you live in Grand Prairie, Granbury, Weatherford, West Fort Worth, or other areas where rattlesnakes live, should consider Rattlesnake Vaccination.

 Cat immunizations include panleukopenia (distemper), rabies, feline rhinotracheitis, calicivirus, chlamydia and feline leukemia.

 Compared to our canine and feline family members, each of our exotic pets is different in their own special way.
 Each species requires us to meet their individual needs, from diet to husbandry to medical care, in order to lead a long happy and healthy life.
 This is why we encourage our exotic pet owners to educate themselves on their specific pets’ needs.
 We are here to provide you with some of that information and hopefully answer some of your questions.

-Dr. Lauren Long received special training through her Exotic Animal Medicine Internship at the Ontario Veterinary College in 2010.
-Prevention is the best medicine, so call today to make an appointment with Dr. Long for your exotic pet’s annual wellness exam.
+Doctors Lindsay Robinson and Dana Nelson have specialized training in Avian and Exotic Animal Medicine and are available for medical and basic husbandry needs.
+Prevention is the best medicine, so call today to make an appointment for your exotic pet’s annual wellness exam.